-The market price of our common stock may be volatile and fluctuate substantially, which could cause the value of your investment to decline.
+The market price of our securities have been, and are likely going to continue to be, volatile and fluctuate substantially, which could cause the value of your investment to decline.

-The trading price of our common stock, as well as our warrants, is likely to be volatile.
-The stock market has experienced extreme volatility in the past and may experience similar volatility moving forward.
+The trading price of our Common Stock, as well as our warrants, has been, and is likely going to continue to be volatile.
+Since the closing of our initial business combination through June 16, 2023, our stock price has ranged from \$1.21 to \$21.00.
+The stock market and our securities have experienced extreme volatility in the past and may experience similar volatility moving forward.
 This volatility often has been unrelated or disproportionate to the operating performance of particular companies.
 You may not be able to resell your shares at an attractive price due to a number of factors including the following:

-- results of operations that vary from the expectations of securities analysts and investors; - results of operations that vary from those of our competitors; - changes in expectations as to our future financial performance, including financial estimates and investment recommendations by securities analysts and investors; - price and volume fluctuations in the market prices of stocks generally; - strategic actions by us or our competitors; - changes in how enterprises perceive the benefits of our platform and products; - announcements by us or our competitors of new products, solutions or technologies or significant contracts, acquisitions, joint ventures, other strategic relationships or capital commitments; - any significant change in our management or departures of key personnel; - changes in general economic or market conditions or trends in our industry or markets; - changes in business or regulatory conditions, including new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - future sales of our common stock or other securities; - investor perceptions or the investment opportunity associated with our common stock relative to other investment alternatives; - the public's response to press releases or other public announcements by us or third parties, including our filings with the SEC; - litigation involving us, our industry, or both, or investigations by regulators into our operations or those of our competitors; - guidance, if any, that we provide to the public, any changes in this guidance or our failure to meet this guidance; - the development and sustainability of an active trading market for our common stock; - actions by institutional or activist stockholders; - changes in accounting standards, policies, guidelines, interpretations or principles; - general economic and political conditions such as recessions, interest rates, fuel prices, trade wars, pandemics (such as COVID-19), currency fluctuations and acts of war or terrorism; and - the effects of natural disasters, terrorist attacks and the spread and/or abatement of infectious diseases, such as COVID-19, including with respect to potential operational disruptions, labor disruptions, increased costs, and impacts to demand related thereto.
+- results of operations that vary from the expectations of securities analysts and investors; - results of operations that vary from those of our competitors; - changes in expectations as to our future financial performance, including financial estimates and investment recommendations by securities analysts and investors; - price and volume fluctuations in the market prices of stocks generally; - strategic actions by us or our competitors; - changes in how enterprises perceive the benefits of our platform and products; - announcements by us or our competitors of new products, solutions or technologies or significant contracts, acquisitions, joint ventures, other strategic relationships or capital commitments; - any significant change in our management or departures of key personnel; - changes in general economic or market conditions or trends in our industry or markets; - changes in business or regulatory conditions, including new laws or regulations or new interpretations of existing laws or regulations applicable to our business; - future sales of our Common Stock or other securities; - investor perceptions or the investment opportunity associated with our Common Stock relative to other investment alternatives; - the public's response to press releases or other public announcements by us or third parties, including our filings with the SEC; - litigation involving us, our industry, or both, or investigations by regulators into our operations or those of our competitors;

+- guidance, if any, that we provide to the public, any changes in this guidance or our failure to meet this guidance; - the development and sustainability of an active trading market for our Common Stock; - actions by institutional or activist stockholders; - changes in accounting standards, policies, guidelines, interpretations or principles; - general economic and political conditions such as recessions, interest rates, fuel prices, trade wars, pandemics (such as COVID-19), currency fluctuations and acts of war or terrorism; and - the effects of natural disasters, terrorist attacks and the spread and/or abatement of infectious diseases, such as COVID-19, including with respect to potential operational disruptions, labor disruptions, increased costs, and impacts to demand related thereto.

-These broad market and industry fluctuations may adversely affect the market price of our common stock, regardless of our actual operating performance.
-In addition, price volatility may be greater if the public float and trading volume of our common stock is low.
+These broad market and industry fluctuations may adversely affect the market price of our Common Stock, regardless of our actual operating performance.
+In addition, price volatility may be greater if the public float and trading volume of our Common Stock is low.